 2. Can you refute a person?

 You typically refute a person’s argument or statement, not the person themselves.
-However, in casual speech, people may say “refute him/her” meaning they disproved what that person said.
+However, people sometimes say “refute him/her” in casual speech to mean they disproved what that person claimed.

 3. What’s the difference between refute and deny?

-‘Deny’ means to state something is not true, while ‘refute’ means to prove it’s not true using facts or logic.
+‘Deny’ means to state that something is not true, while ‘refute’ means to prove that it’s not true using facts or logical reasoning.

 4. Is refute used in legal contexts?

-Yes, refute is often used in courtrooms and legal writings to describe disproving an accusation, testimony, or evidence.
+Yes.
+Refute is commonly used in courtrooms and in legal writing to describe disproving an accusation, testimony, or piece of evidence.

 5. Can opinions be refuted?

-Yes, if an opinion is based on false information or flawed reasoning, it can be refuted through counter-evidence or logical analysis.
+Yes.
+If an opinion is based on false information or flawed reasoning, it can be refuted with counter-evidence or a clearer logical analysis.